 This book is not a mere collection of short pieces, but rather a unified whole.
 It was written over a period of more than fifty years (from the late 1960s to 2021), and is the first and only book published by the author.

+The book reflects a life long concern with and contemplation of the big issues of human existence.
 Because it explores the boundary between the knowable and the unknowable, it uses a variety of forms and styles of expression including both versification and prose.
 An attempt has been made to be concise, precise and to the point.

 While the order of presentation has been carefully chosen, with a coherent thread running from beginning to end, it does not have to be read in that order.
 You are encouraged to read and experience it in any manner in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.